Chelsea Pensioners are famous around the world for their iconic, eye-catching bright-red long coat uniforms.

 WATCH: The Chelsea Pensioners take on the Mannequin Challenge

 To kick off Christmas in style at The Royal Hospital Chelsea there is a festive tradition stretching back more than 300 years.

 In 1959, Dairy UK took over responsibility for getting the cheese to the Chelsea Pensioners.
-UK finest cheesemakers donate the finest of their cheese to keep the tradition alive.
+The UK cheesemakers donate the finest of their cheese to keep the tradition alive.

 The highlight of the ceremony is the cutting of the ceremonial cheese.

-In 2016, Chelsea Pensioner Mary Johnston got the event off to an official start by cutting the event's ceremonial cheese - a 24-kilogram Montgomery Cheddar.
+In 2016, Chelsea Pensioner Mary Johnston got the event off to an official start by cutting the event's ceremonial cheese – a 24kg Montgomery Cheddar.
 She said:

 Taxi Days Out For Chelsea Pensioners